lwiest/Atari6502Assembler/readme.md

 Label                | `START`, `FOO`   | See above Expression           | `START+$1F`    | See [Expressions](#expressions)

-**\<directive\>** 	- A directive, see [Directives](#directives)
+**\<directive\>** 	- A directive, see [Directives](#directives).

 **\<comment\>**	- A comment.
 It starts with a semicolon (`;`) and ends at the end of the line.

 ### Expressions

 An expression is a combination of arguments and operators.
-It is evaluated to a 16-bit unsigned number, ignoring overflows.
+It is evaluated to a 16-bit unsigned number, ignoring arithmetic overflows.
 The following operators are supported:

 Operator | Description                       | Example       | Result
 :-------:|:----------------------------------|:--------------|:------